EduardoEsturrari/EduardoEsturrari/README.md

 ### Hi There!! 👋 ###

  I'm Marcelo Eduardo Esturrari.
-A Systems analysis and Development student in my first period.
-I have a complete Mechatronics Technician course. 🎓
+A Systems analysis and Development student in my first period. 🎓

  Since i descovery the Development world i fell in love for programming. 💻